Peacock Pacts With Hallmark for Branded Streaming Hub

 Just in time for holiday movie binge season, Peacock has cut a deal with Hallmark Media that calls for the NBCUniversal streamer to carry some live linear programming as well as on-demand options for Hallmark’s signature movies.

-The deal reflects Peacock’s efforts to broaden its scope under the new regime led by president Kelly Campbell.
+The deal reflects Peacock’s efforts to broaden its scope under the new management regime led by president Kelly Campbell.
+She decribed it as a “first-of-its-kind” deal for Peacock, which has struggled with visiblity and traction amid the larger industry battle for subscribers and market share.

 “As we continue to make Peacock a premium streaming destination, Hallmark is exactly the type of brand we want to align with,” said Campbell, who is also president of direct-to-consumer for NBCUniversal.
 “Through this groundbreaking partnership, we’re giving Hallmark viewers a unique viewing experience while continuing to grow our audience, boosting engagement across both brands.”